-For a more contemplative kind of recreation, Kalmia Gardens of Coker College in Hartsville features 56 acres of thriving botanical attractions.
+For a more contemplative kind of recreation, Kalmia Gardens of Coker University in Hartsville features 56 acres of thriving botanical attractions.
 A beautiful boardwalk runs down to and along Black Creek, a sensory garden, an herb garden and a memory garden.
 The gardens border the 700-acre Segars-McKinnon Heritage Preserve.
 Combined, the gardens and preserve cover an area almost as large as New York’s Central Park, earning Hartsville the nickname, “The Park with the City in It.”

 Also accessible from Kalmia Gardens is the Sawyer Bike Path.
 The tree-lined path extends from just west of Kalmia Gardens and winds through the woods bordering the gardens and through a residential area before ending in downtown Hartsville.